Senior Boys' Boarding House - Crake House

 You can follow Crake House on Twitter @Bloxham_Crake.

 Robert Hudson joined Bloxham School as Head of History in September 2014 having previously taught for seven years in York, five of which were spent as an Assistant Housemaster.
-He became Assistant Housemaster of Stonehill in 2017, and is extremely excited to make the move across to Crake.
-As a proud Yorkshireman, Rob is a keen follower of the Yorkshire County Cricket Club, Leeds United and Leeds’ two rugby clubs, as well as York City FC.
+He became Assistant Housemaster of Stonehill in 2017, before moving across to Crake in 2018.
+As a proud Yorkshireman, Robert is a keen follower of the Yorkshire County Cricket Club, Leeds United and Leeds’ Rhinos (the less said about Leeds’ Rugby Union team, the better!) as well as York City FC.
 In terms of history, his interests principally lie in the Late Middle Ages and he currently sits on the History Advice Board at the University of York where he studied for both his undergraduate and postgraduate degrees.
-Rob will be moving into boarding with his wife Siân, a Research Scientist who is currently taking time off work to look after their two children, Harry and Amelia.
+In addition to being the Crake Housemaster, Robert is also Head of History and Politics, and coaches rugby and cricket.
+In the Summer he plays cricket for the staff team, where he is well known for his enthusiasm in the field, his errant bowling and his slow scoring approach to batting.
+Robert lives with his wife Siân, a Research Scientist who is currently taking time off work to look after their two children, Harry and Amelia.